Asaranth/AdventOfCode/2017/README.md

 - **Technique:** Spiral coordinate math.

 #### Part 2
-- **Requirement:** Fill a spiral with each cell being the sum of adjacent cells until exceeding a target number; report first value above target.
+- **Requirement:** Fill a spiral with each cell being the sum of adjacent cells until exceeding a target number; report the first value above target.
 - **Technique:** Neighbor-sum spiral.

 ---